ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 the **Unlock** icon.

-If you are not assigned to the draft, depending on the permissions set for your Role, in the **Review queue** table, you can either release the lock by clicking the **Unlock** icon, or request that the lock is released by the reviewer by clicking the **Request access** icon.
+If you are not assigned to the draft, depending on the permissions set for your role, in the **Review queue** table, you can either release the lock by clicking the **Unlock** icon, or request that the lock is released by the reviewer by clicking the **Request access** icon.